-Perfumes or cologne (a term for male perfumes) doesn’t stay outside the trend.
-Using perfumes in China has become popular for the past decade, even a part of the daily life for many young Chinese consumers.
+With increasing disposable income and an opener attitude towards global lifestyle trends, China has proved to be the biggest as well as the fastest-growing market for luxury lifestyle products in beauty, personal care, and fashion… Perfumes or cologne (a term for male perfumes) doesn’t stay outside the trend.
+Using perfumes in China has become popular for the past decade, even a part of daily life for many young Chinese consumers.

-Demand for male is spotted to be rising
+Demand for male fragrances is growing in China

 Cai Xinxin stocks more than 15 independent perfume brands in his Minorité boutique in Shanghai